luisscarlos/micro-blog-api/README.md

-API made to Dynaccurate Technical evaluation.
+API made to [micro blog frontend](https://github.com/luisscarlos/micro-blog-web) that allows to create posts like a news blog and add comments to each post.

 ## Tecnologies and tools